eNMS-automation/eNMS/docs/services/default_services.rst

    :alt: Netmiko Configuration service
    :align: center

-Configuration parameters for creating a service instance:
+Configuration parameters for creating this service instance:
   - ``General``
       - ``Name`` Service Instance names must be unique, as they act as a key in the result payload of a workflow
       - ``Description`` Freeform description of what the service instance does